The RCN library and archive collections are the largest of their kind in the world.

 More on the Badge and medal collections.

-Mainly black and white prints showing nurses, nursing and hospitals.
-Most of the photographs are from the 1900s to 1980s in Britain, with some overseas images included.
-Many are associated with Personal Paper collections.
+This is an archive collection of approximately 5,000 mainly black and white prints showing nurses, nursing and hospitals, predominantly from the 1900s to 1980s in Britain, with some overseas images included.

 A collection of papers from other UK nursing organisations.
 This includes the Queens Nursing Institute Scotland.